NattyDuzza/LambdaNotes/03_implementation.md

 Results in an error when the configuration file is set to make the program not use a queue, which is expected.
 However, when the configuration file is set to use the queue, the output is as follows:

 ![ConfigCheckMakeQueueTest1](pictures/ConfigCheckMakeQueueTest1.png)

+##### Review

+**What has been achieved?:**
+- A paradigm shift has changed the intended solution to the problem in an overall advantageous fashion
+- Iteration 1: worked as expected and provided a simple solution to reading the configuration file and setting the object's variable accordingly
+- Iteration 2: built upon the first iteration to enable creation of a queue data structure and worked as expected

+**Program Requirements Satisfied:**

+**Next Steps:**

+The function works as needed and the continued development of the wider software is unlikely to require additional changes to this specific version of a configuration file check.

 #### GetInput